HOME • SEARCH • EMAIL • ABOUT

 - In Danish folk medicine, used for whooping cough.

-- Preferred infusion use, 1 ounce of root in 1 pint of fluid, used as 1/2 - 1 fluid ounce 3 - 4 times daily.
+- Suggested infusion use: 1 ounce of root in 1 pint of fluid, used as 1/2 - 1 fluid ounce 3 - 4 times daily.

 Studies

-Cytotoxicity / Stem and Roots: Study showed cytotoxic activity of compounds (C1 and L1) isolated from the stem and root of H vulgaris.
+Cytotoxicity / Human Erythromyeloblastoid Leukemia Cells /Stem and Roots: Study showed cytotoxic activity of compounds (C1 and L1) isolated from the stem and root of H vulgaris.
 L1 was deduced to be panaxynol.
-C1 and L1 were cytotoxic toward human erythromyeloblasted leukemia cells, K-562 with IC50 of 13.9 µM and 34.2 µM, respectively, using MTT cell viability assay.
+C1 and L1 were cytotoxic toward human erythromyeloblastoid leukemia cells, K-562 with IC50 of 13.9 µM and 34.2 µM, respectively, using MTT cell viability assay.
 (2)

 Phytoremediation Potential for Textile Dye: Study evaluated the potential of H. vulgaris as an aquatic plant for phytoremediation of C.I.
 Basic Red 46.
 Overall, the increase in activity of antioxidant enzymes was much higher in the roots than in the leaves.
 No significant increase in malondialdehyde (MDA) content was detected in both roots and leaves suggesting high efficiency of the antioxidant system in the elimination of reactive oxygen species.
 (7)